xastherion/KameLion/README.md

 ## First:
 a bunch of 3d plastic is necesary.
 I find a good version in Thingiverse, from the original proyect from JavierIH.
 This parts are there, here in GibHub as JavierIH, and from p123ad too.
 Thanks a lot to both.

+### Basically the Plastic Parts are:

+FOOTS (last foot parts):
+4 x Foots

+LEGS (middle foot part, of two):
+4 x Legs
+2 x UnderLegs Left
+2 x UnderLegs Right

+THIGHS (brackets):
+2 x Lefts Thighs
+2 x Right Thighs

+BODY
+Under and Top Body

+-- I want to improve all legs parts symetric, no right or left.
+By brackets is maybe not posible.
+Another desire is to create a separate case for top servos and container for motherboard, battery and other electronic parts.

 hier is the link to Javier .stl files: https://www.thingiverse.com/thing:1265766